 Cheapest Car Insurance for Drivers With a DUI in Washington

-Between 2003 and 2012 a total of 1,921 people were killed in crashes involving a drunk driver in Washington.
-Not only do insurance companies raise rates for DUI offenders in hopes to curb drunk driving, they do so because a DUI on your record signals that you are a high risk driver.
+Between 2009 and 2018, the Centers for Disease Control and Prevention reported that a total of 1,602 people were killed in crashes involving a drunk driver in Washington.
+1.5% of Washington drivers report driving after having too much to drink in the previous 30 days.
+Not only do insurance companies raise rates for DUI offenders in hopes to curb drunk driving, but they also do so because a DUI on your record signals that you are a high-risk driver.

 Aside from the hundreds or thousands of dollars you will owe in fines and legal fees after a DUI, your insurance rates will double — likely overnight.
 In fact, the estimated increase in car insurance premiums over a 13-year period totals $40,000.
 However, finding cheap car insurance with a DUI in Washington is not impossible.
 Request multiple free quotes from more than one of the top insurance companies to help you find your best options.

 Cheapest Car Insurance in Washington for Drivers With an At-Fault Accident

 A bad driving record like an at-fault accident automatically increases your risk to insurers, and therefore your monthly premiums as well.
 Drivers in Washington with at-fault accidents pay an average of $2,069 per year.